ffortefct/observability/README.md

 ### Tracing System

-As mentioned previously, it can collect spans through sidecar containers or by a set of independently deployed collectors (DaemonSet by default).
+As mentioned previously, it's possible to collect spans through OpenTelemetry sidecar containers or by a set of independently deployed collectors (DaemonSet by default).

 In turn, those collectors forward the spans to the Jaeger Collector and runs them through a processing pipeline (validates and performs transformations).
 After that, it publishes them in Kafka so the Injester can read, index and store in the storage backend, Elasticsearch (independent of the one used by the ECK stack).